fondbot/docs/en/introduction.md

 No new functionality will be added to the old major releases.

+Deprecated functionality is removed in the next major release.

 The major release which is under development lives in master.

 ## Community